Education for Peace

 In the early 2000’s the use of Restorative Justice as a way of addressing youth crime began to attract the interest of some educationalists.
 Both youth justice professionals and the police encouraged this interest, as a way of reducing the use of exclusion.
 They were motivated by research showing the high correlation between youth street crime and youngsters out of school.

 Rufus Jones (1863-1948) was a highly influential American Quaker academic.
 For many years he was professor of psychology and philosophy at Haverford College in Pennsylvania.
 He was one of the founders of the American Friends Service Committee.
 His influence enabled the two divisions of American Quakerism, which split in the mid 19th Century, to reunite after his death.

-SEEDS is a non-profit agricultural venture on the part of African Friends, designed to generate income to support education in Quaker schools.
+SEEDS is designed to generate income to support education in Quaker schools.
 Planning began in 2009, and corn is now being grown on 100 acres in Western Kenya.
 The first harvest was in September 2011.

 Silvanus Phillips Thompson (1851-1916) was an electrical engineer, professor of physics, and a gifted communicator of scientific ideas.
 Like other Quaker scientists before and since, he drew parallels between the quests for truth in his science and in his faith.

 The "Holy Experiment" is how William Penn described his plans for Pennsylvania, which he founded in 1682.
 Penn planned to put all his Quaker principles into practice here, something that it was impossible to achieve in England at the time.
 Everyone would be able to live as they wished within the law, and worship as they chose.